Skip to content

 Colour

-• Do not use colour alone to convey information
+• Don't use colour alone to convey information

-• People who can't see color won't find a "blue button" unless it's presented in another way
+• People who can't see colour won't find a "blue button" unless it's presented in another way

-• Some color combinations are hard to see, such as for those with color blindness or due to age
+• Some colour combinations are hard to see, such as for those with colour blindness, who are blind or have low vision

 • Ensure colour contrast is appropriate, minimum AA is required